filviu/blog/content/posts/2011/2011-02-01-digitally-signing-email-or-documents.md

   </ol>

   <p style="font-weight: normal">
     <i> The above procedure will no doubt<br /> be different across operating systems and email clients but the basic<br /> steps should be the same.
-For example it&#8217;s possible that if you use<br /> Outlook and Internet Explorer the certificate will be already<br /> installed in both without requiring extra import/export.</i>
+For example it's possible that if you use<br /> Outlook and Internet Explorer the certificate will be already<br /> installed in both without requiring extra import/export.</i>
   </p>

   <h2 class="western" style="font-weight: normal">